Zeltq/WoodokuSolver/README.md

 # WoodokuSolver
 WoodokuSolver is a project aimed at solving woodoku.

+# How to start app
+1. Clone repo
+2. run main.py

 # V 0.0.0
 1. Choosing the best move for only one piece
 2. There is no optimization (at all)